Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB271', 'Headless Chrome Testing')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB271.aspx">KB271</a> Headless Chrome Testing

 Headless Chrome on Windows  is introduced in version 60 .
 Learn how to configure Rapise to run cross-browser tests using non-GUI mode of Chrome.
-It works same way as with PhantomJS.

 ### <a onclick="return RegisterKbClick('KB270', 'Using Object ID as RVL ParamValue')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB270.aspx">KB270</a> Using Object ID as RVL ParamValue